Keep going north, through the Rhymney Valley, beyond Caerphilly until it seems that there is no more road left.

 Coal created the village.
 Coal brought families from England and Ireland to settle here in the hope of a better life.
 Among them were my ancestors.
 They came from southern Ireland, from Worcester and from Gloucester and from the neighbouring valleys of Blaenau Gwent.

-This is the journal of my attempts to follow their trail to Wales.
+This blog is the journal of my attempts to follow their trail to Wales.

 The purpose of this blog is to keep track of my research and to share information I discover about the various strands of my family tree.
 If you stumble upon this site and you share some of my interests, so much the better.
 Feel free to browse or to leave me a comment.